akhepcat/Miscellaneous/README.md

   * NoPrinterShutdown	- Because shutting down your Pi when the printer goes away is fun
   * oclhcbench - automatically detect and benchmark your OpenCL drivers with hashcat.
   * oclhcbench2csv - parse the output from oclhcbench into a CSV format for direct spreadsheet import
+  * pipewire-virtual-mapper.sh - create a virtual speaker and a virtual microphone to eliminate switching between i/o devices
   * resolve-hosts.pl - use hostfile and dhcp logs to resolve unknown hosts
   * rsync-cp - use rsync to copy files.  silly!
   * sddd        - useful script for dd'ing images onto an SD card, with better (default) options